 4. System of Exhaust.
-The Motorcycle Anti-Tampering Act requires all motorcycles and exhaust systems made after 2013 to be compliant.
+The Motorcycle Anti-Tampering Act requires all motorcycles and exhaust systems made after 2013 to comply.

 5. Splitting lanes.
 A two-wheeled vehicle can share a lane with stopped or moving vehicles when driving in the same direction.
 The state of California is the only one that permits lane splitting.
-(CVC 21658.1)
+(California Vehicle Code 21658.1)

 6. Course on Safety.
 Riders who are under the age of 21 must complete the Basic Rider Course offered by the California Highway Patrol.
 Riders aged 21 and up are exempt from taking the safety course if they pass the skills test.
-(CVC 2930-2935)
+(California Vehicle Code 2930-2935)

 7. Regulations for Passengers.
-Both riders must have proper seating in the back or in an attached sidecar designed for passengers, as well as footrests.
-(CVC 27800)
+Both riders must have proper seating in the back or in an attached sidecar designed for passengers and footrests.
+(California Vehicle Code 27800)